Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 The Award offers a total of £60,000 in cash prizes.
 The overall winner will receive £30,000 with 1 runner up receiving £20,000 and 3rd place £10,000.

 Applicants must be registered with a disability and own at least half of the business.
 Companies must have been started in the UK in the last 7 years.

 All forms of entrepreneurial activities even without a registered company would qualify.

 Applications will open in the spring 2022.

 Unltd supports individuals involved in social enterprise activity.

 It provides grants for projects at the pre-start up or early start-up stage to help individuals realise a project whether it's a one off event or a longer term venture.

-Unltd can offer funding up to £5,000.
+Unltd can offer funding from £500 to £15,000.
 It also runs workshops, networking and seminars.

 Be the Boss (for disabled veterans)